jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 The given code is a function named `get_schema_cls` that returns the class `StackedRNNConfig`.

 ### Method **`input_shape`** Overview
 The method `input_shape` is a function that belongs to a class and returns a torch.Size object.
-The torch.Size object represents the shape or dimensions of a tensor in PyTorch.
+It is used to determine the shape or dimensions of the input data that will be fed into a neural network model.

-In this specific implementation, the `input_shape` method returns a torch.Size object with a single dimension, which is determined by the value of `self.max_sequence_length`.
-The `self.max_sequence_length` is a variable or attribute of the class that represents the maximum length of a sequence.
+In this specific code snippet, the `input_shape` method returns a torch.Size object with a single dimension, which is determined by the value of `self.max_sequence_length`.
+The `self.max_sequence_length` is a variable that represents the maximum length of a sequence in the input data.

-Overall, the `input_shape` method is used to determine the shape or dimensions of the input tensor for a specific model or operation in PyTorch.
+By calling this method, you can obtain the shape of the input data, which is useful for configuring the input layer of a neural network model or for performing other operations that require knowledge of the input data dimensions.

 #### **Method Details**
 The given code is a method definition for the `input_shape` method in a class.
 This method returns a `torch.Size` object with a single dimension, `self.max_sequence_length`.